Asif Mohammad Nazar

-Asif Mohammad Nazar is an Indian politician.
-He was elected to the Assam Legislative Assembly from Laharighat in the 2021 Assam Legislative Assembly election as a member of the Indian National Congress.
+Asif Mohammad Nazar is an Indian politician from Assam.
+He was elected to the Assam Legislative Assembly from the Laharighat Assembly constituency in Morigaon district representing the Indian National Congress.

-Nazar, who represents the Laharighat constituency in Morigaon district, delivered a provocative speech during a campaign meeting in Bhuragaon on April 1, 2024.
-A FIR was also registered against him by a local leader at Bhuragaon police station because of this.
+He won the winning the 2021 Assam Legislative Assembly election from Laharighat on Congress ticket.
+He delivered a provocative speech during a campaign meeting in Bhuragaon on 1 April 2024 following which an FIR was registered against him by a local leader at Bhuragaon police station.